saniaserrao/LULC_MapGen/README.md

-# Land Use and Land Cover Classification Map Generation usind Deep Learning
+# Land Use and Land Cover Classification Map Generation using Deep Learning

 ## Overview